This page outlines all relevant limits and limitations present when using the Vercel platform.

 - If they are, follow this Support Article for a workaround.

-16,000 files at build time, then you should look to Incremental Static Regeneration (ISR) as a means to maximize performance.
+To counter this, it is recommended to use Incremental Static Regeneration (ISR) as a means to maximize performance.
 Using ISR will allow you pre-render a subset of the total number of pages at build time, giving you faster builds and the ability to scale.

 The amount of time (in seconds) that a proxied request (

 routes with an external destination) is allowed to process an HTTP request.
 The maximum timeout is 30 seconds.

 If the external server does not reply until the maximum timeout is reached, an error with the message

 The Vercel platform does not currently support HTTP/2 Push.

 The maximum size for a Serverless Function is 50 MB and the maximum unzipped size is 250 MB including layers which are automatically used depending on Runtimes.
 These limits are enforced by AWS to ensure you can't deploy Serverless Functions that take a long time to boot.

 excludeFiles which may affect the function size, however the limits cannot be configured.

 The maximum memory size for a Serverless Function deployed on a Personal Account (Hobby plan) is 1024 MB.
 For Teams (Pro plan), it can be increased to up to 3008 MB.